corbinreak/PROJECTS/README.md

-This is my first local project while learning to become a full stack dev.
+these are my local projects while learning to become a full stack dev.
 Feel free to let me know if you see any issues regarding my HTML or CSS code/syntax.